wimpysworld/nothing-but-nix/README.md

    - Creates a loop device from free space on `/mnt`
    - Sets up a BTRFS filesystem in RAID0 configuration
    - Mounts with compression and performance tuning
-   - Provides an 65GB `/nix` immediately, even before the purge begins
+   - Provides a 65GB `/nix` immediately, even before the purge begins

 2. **Background Expansion (30-60 seconds):**
    - Executes purging operations based on your selected *Hatchet Protocol*